Previews:

 Matt:

-which looks like a cat's eye, that's reflecting off the tumor.
+looks like a cat's eye, that's reflecting off the

 is a photo of Matt and Emma.